junior-devleague/taboo/README.md

 Prep Time | 20-30 minutes
 Activity Time | 15 - 20 minutes
 Noise Level | Moderate - Loud
 Beware | Students with harder cards may not be able to say anything at all!
-You could implement a system where they can call a friend if stuck ...etc.
+You could implement a system where they can call a friend if stuck.
 Shy students may not want to shout out the answer.

 ## Preparation